 There’s a chance your doctor may recommend that you undergo a sleep study.
 A sleep study involves you staying overnight in a hospital or center.
 While you sleep, medical staff monitor your sleep patterns.
 This won’t necessarily help to diagnose RLS, but it will ascertain whether your symptoms are affecting your sleep.

 Sleep studies may also be able to determine whether you have Periodic Limb Movement Disorder.
 This disorder often goes hand-in-hand with RLS.

-Sometimes, symptoms which seem like restless legs syndrome can be caused by other muscle and nerve issues.
+Sometimes, symptoms that seem like restless legs syndrome can be caused by other muscle and nerve issues.
 Examples include over-sensitive nerves and damage to muscle or nerve tissue.
 Conducting muscle and nerve tests will help your doctor rule these conditions out.

-Because there are so many tests to undergo, it may take a while to achieve a RLS diagnosis.
+Because there are so many tests to undergo, it may take a while to achieve an RLS diagnosis.
 However, you can still start looking into treatments and lifestyle changes before you have an official diagnosis.

 What Are the Options for Restless Leg Syndrome Treatment?